openai/baselines/README.md

 <img src="data/logo.jpg" width=25% align="right" /> [![Build status](https://travis-ci.org/openai/baselines.svg?branch=master)](https://travis-ci.org/openai/baselines)

+# Notice

+This repository is a fork of OpenAI baselines but at the same time it has introduced a number of changes in order to make development and fast prototyping easier.
+The changes that have been introduced are described in the following [PR](https://github.com/openai/baselines/pull/503)

 # Baselines

 OpenAI Baselines is a set of high-quality implementations of reinforcement learning algorithms.